kristopherjohnson/MenubarCountdown/README.md

 Menubar Countdown
-Version 1.3
-Copyright 2009 Capable Hands Technologies, Inc.
+Copyright 2009, 2015 Kristopher Johnson

 See <http://capablehands.net/menubarcountdown> for information about this software.